Australind: History

 A bridge was built over the Brunswick River to allow nearby settlers to make use of the township's services, so that in the 1860s, Australind was surviving with a school, post office and store.
 However, growth was negligible and, in the 1890s, construction of the Perth to Bunbury railway via Pinjarra shifted the focus of development to agricultural and timber towns further inland.
 The population of Australind fell to 33 (15 males and 18 females) in 1898.
 In the 1971 census, 418 people lived in the Australind area.

 The Parkfield name lives on in a nearby rural locality and in a primary school in northern Australind.
 A handful of historic buildings, including St Nicholas Church (1848) and Henton Cottage (1841) on Paris Road, and Clifton's former residence Upton House (1847) on Old Coast Road, still exist in the town.
-The Historic St Nicholas Church building, originally a worker's cottage, is 3.6 metres in width and 8.2 metres in length, and is believed to be the smallest church in Australia, while Henton Cottage was the town's first hotel.
+The Historic St Nicholas Church building, originally a worker's cottage, is 3.6 m in width and 8.2 m in length, and is believed to be the smallest church in Australia, while Henton Cottage was the town's first hotel.

 In the 20th century, the district's residential and recreational appeal gradually attracted more development as Bunbury expanded to become a city.
 The Bunbury Golf Course was built in 1948 at nearby Clifton Park.
 Industries including a titanium dioxide pigment factory and waste-water plant were established there, and suburban development as part of "Greater Bunbury" saw the town quadruple in size by 1981.